xarray-contrib/xarray-simlab/doc/framework.rst

 The membership of variables to one or several groups is defined via their ``groups`` attribute.
-If you want to reuse in a separate process all the variables of a given group, instead of explicitly declaring each of them as foreign variables you can simply declare a :func:`~xsimlab.group` variable.
-The latter behaves like an iterable of foreign variables pointing to each of the variables (model-wise) that are members of the same group.
+If you want to reuse in a separate process all the variables of a given group, instead of explicitly declaring each of them as foreign variables you can simply declare a :func:`~xsimlab.group` (or :func:`~xsimlab.group_dict`) variable.
+The latter behaves like an iterable (or mapping) of foreign variables pointing to each of the variables (model-wise) that are members of the same group.

 Note that group variables implicitly have ``intent='in'``, i.e, they could only be used to get the values of multiple foreign variables, not set their values.